 Tendering has its place.
 Your reputation is not one of them.
 Please don't let materials management reposition your brand.

 Why?
 Here is a true story:

-My mom and dad had been loyal to their local farm supply store for decades, and then one day, they went to a harvest dinner.
-After dinner, mom won the door prize.
+My mom and dad had been loyal to their local farm supply store for decades, and then, one day, they went to harvest dinner.
+After dinner, Mom won the door prize.
 She was ecstatic.
-It was an insulated bottle with her favorite farm supply store's logo printed on it.
+It was an insulated bottle with her favourite farm supply store's logo printed on it.

 One week later, the bottom portion of the bottle came apart.
 I noticed the supplier code on the bottom of the bottle and sighed.
 They are known for low-priced giveaways.

 My mother was inconsolable.
-She concluded that her favorite store was now cutting corners with quality.
+She concluded that her favourite store was now cutting corners with quality.

-Neither mom nor dad has set foot in that store since.
-Dad used to spend about $5000 per year there.
-Over the past 15 years, that is a loss of $75 000 because someone decided to save a couple of dollars tendering out their promotional products.
-It may have looked good as a line item, but it lost a client for life.
+Neither Mom nor Dad has set foot in that store since.
+Dad used to spend about $ 5,000 per year there.
+Over the past 15 years, that is a loss of $ 75,000 because someone decided to save a couple of dollars by tendering out their promotional products.
+It may have looked good as a line item but lost a client for life.
 That never shows up on the books!

 If your reputation means anything, please don't do it!
 Short-term savings can cost you tens of thousands of dollars AND your reputation.
 They can also reposition your offering in the minds of your clients.
 (Read as: "lower your profit margins").

 Treat promotional products as an investment, not an expense.
 If you have a plan and can measure results, you can measure the effectiveness of your investment.
 Choose a partner who can help you plan and measure those results.